Tearran/audiobookplayer/README.md

 # Introduction

 This project uses a Pimoroni Pirate Audio HAT on a Raspberry Pi Zero to play audiobooks.
-It is written in Python using Tkinter.
+It is written in Python with Tkinter.
 I run it in Openbox at startup.
 [Fbcp-ili9341](https://github.com/juj/fbcp-ili9341) shows HDMI output on the display.

+## Info

+The app is a work in progress and customized for our personal needs.
+When I started out with this project, I couldn't find any example code that incorporated all the parts I wanted to use into one project.
+Maybe this helps someone with their project.

 ![player](/photos/player.png "player")